Doom modding: Freedoom

-Freedoom

-Freedoom is a project aiming to create a free replacement (modified BSD License) for the set of graphics, music, sound effects, and levels (and miscellaneous other resources) used by Doom.
-Since the Doom engine is free software, it can be distributed along with the new resources, in effect providing a full, free game.
+Freedoom is a project aiming to create a free replacement for the graphics, music, sound effects, levels, and other resources used by Doom.
+Since the engine is free software (but its assets are not), it can be distributed along with Freedoom, to provide a fully free game.
+It is licensed under a modified 3-clause BSD license.

 The project distributes three IWAD files: the two single-player campaigns named Freedoom: Phase 1 and Freedoom: Phase 2, and FreeDM, which contains a collection of deathmatch levels.
 Originally a Boom-oriented mapset, it was later made merely limit-removing, and finally fully vanilla compatible, allowing play through the original executable and conservative ports like Chocolate Doom.

-A similar project, Blasphemer, aims to create a complete free version of Heretic, but is less fully developed than Freedoom, from which it has recycled assets.
+Other similar "free replacement" projects exist.
+Blasphemer aims to create a complete free version of Heretic, but is less fully developed than Freedoom, from which it has recycled assets.
 Currently three episodes are drafted and a deathmatch set called BlasphDM is available.
-Zauberer and Lastermaul have also been initiated for Hexen, and Animosity for Strife.
+Zauberer and Lastermaul are projects targeting Hexen, as well as Animosity for Strife and Freedom Scoops for Chex Quest'.

-Editing
+Editors

 Many level editors are available for Doom.
-The original Doom Editing Utility (DEU) was ported to various operating systems, but lost significance over time; many modern Doom editors still have their roots in DEU and its editing paradigm, including DETH, DeePsea, Linux Doom Editor, and Yadex and its fork Eureka.
+The original Doom Editing Utility (DEU) was ported to various operating systems, but lost significance over time; many modern Doom editors still have their roots in DEU and its editing paradigm, including DETH, DeePsea, Linux Doom Editor, and Yadex (and its fork Eureka).
 Other level editors include WadAuthor, Doom Builder (released in January 2003), Doom Builder 2 (released in May 2009 as the successor to Doom Builder), GZDoom Builder (released in March 2012), and Doom Builder X (released in September 2017).
 Some Doom level editors, such as Doom Builder family feature a 3D editing mode.
 As of now, these variants have been discontinued, but a newer fork has been released and is regularly updated, known as Ultimate Doom Builder.

-WAD2 and WAD3
+WAD2 and WAD3 formats

 In Quake, WAD files were replaced with PAK files.
 WAD files still remain in Quake files, though their use is limited to textures.
 Since WAD2 and WAD3 use a slightly larger directory structure, they are incompatible with Doom.